 *** See table below for statistics for all listings sold by Hunter Rowe Real Estate for all years ***

 (a) We give our sellers advice about how to prepare their homes for maximum price and minimum Days-On-Market before listing them on MLS.
 While this work is being done, we do our best to market the home with a yard sign, to agents at other firms, as well as to our own buyer clients.
-MLS does not count this “During Preparation” marketing time, because (a) the home is not prepared for market, (b) pictures are not available, and (c) the home did not have the benefit of MLS exposure, which is recognized as the single most effective method for marketing properties.
-In 2014 we sold ten of our listings (7.5%) while the property was being upgraded or otherwise prepared for sale.
-MLS considers these sales as “zero days on market.”
+MLS does not count this “During Preparation” marketing time as “days-on-market”.
+Although MLS provides no official explanation of their reasoning, logic suggests (a) the home is not prepared for market, (b) pictures are not available, and (c) the home did not have the benefit of MLS exposure, which is recognized as the single most effective method for marketing properties.
+In 2017 we sold 45 of our listings (19%) while the property was being upgraded or otherwise prepared for sale.
+MLS reported these sales as “zero days on market.”
 These homes are marked with a “DP” (“During Preparation”) in the table below.
 Click here to learn more.

 (b) Our listing agreement is only 60 days, and we expect to get the job done during that time.
-In some cases we were not able to sell the home on the first effort, either because the seller was not ready to accept our advice about preparation and price the first time, or because we are not perfect and we may have gotten it wrong!
+In rare cases we are not able to sell the home on the first effort, either because the seller was not ready to accept our advice about preparation and price the first time, or because we are not perfect and we may have gotten it wrong!
 Depending on the situation (normally when we are close to the 60-day mark), we advise the seller to remove the home from MLS for 30 days.
 This is because after 30 days, MLS considers it a new listing and restarts the clock to “zero days on market”.
-MLS considers the 30 day wait a sufficient “penalty”, and this gives our sellers a “fresh start.”
+Again, MLS provides no official explanation, but logic suggests that the 30 day wait is a sufficient “penalty”, and this gives our sellers a “fresh start.”
 We strongly advise our agents not to do this unless the seller agrees to make significant adjustments to preparation and/or price, so that in a real sense it IS a “new product” on the market.
 In these cases, MLS also uses the new listing price for the “%SP/LP” and “%SP/OLP” statistics.
-In 2014, this occurred in thirteen of our listings (9.7%).
+In 2017, this occurred in 18 of our listings (8%).
 These properties are marked with a “2x” or “3x+” in the table below, indicating number of times listed in MLS before sale.
 Click here to learn more.

 3. Sale Price v.
 List Price (%SP/LP) is a standard but unhelpful market statistic, because the list price may have been reduced several times before the sale.